ghkhashayar/docs/docs/authorization.md

 You can set permissions for roles in Roles panel.

 ## Creating a Super Admin
-Super admin is root admin that can set roles/permissions for other users.
+Super admin is a root admin that can set roles/permissions for other users.
 To create a new super admin run following command.
 ```bash
 php artisan sanjab:make:admin
 ```
-Command will ask you email of user to convert an existing user to super admin.
+Command will ask you the email of the user to convert an existing user to super admin.

 ## Seeding Database
 You can create roles/permissions with [database seeders](https://laravel.com/docs/seeding). check [Bouncer docs](https://github.com/JosephSilber/bouncer) for more informations.